TheHive-Project/TheHiveDocs/admin/upgrade_to_thehive_3_5_and_es_7_x.md

 curl -XDELETE http://localhost:9200/the_hive_15
 ```

-Run the same command for older indexesif exist (the_hive_14, the_hive_13....).
+Run the same command for older indexes if exist (the_hive_14, the_hive_13....).
 Elasticsearch 7.x cannot run with index created with Elasticsearch 5.x.

 ## Create an alias